 French Quarter is accessible from most of Walt Disney World only by bus and car.
 It is accessible from Disney Springs by boat, and from Port Orleans — Riverside by boat or walking.

 Unlike Riverside and Caribbean Beach, French Quarter utilizes a single bus stop.
 This means you’ll have to walk to the main building when you want to go anywhere (small bummer) but the bus won’t be making a ton of other stops (big HOORAY)!
+This makes it one of the better resorts for efficiently getting to and from the theme parks.

 The resort isn’t huge, though, so we consider this to be a good arrangement.
 Relying on bus transportation is always a downside of many Disney hotels (and why we often recommend Uber at Walt Disney World), but at least you’re not suffering through multiple stops.